Johann Adam Breysig

-Johann Adam Breysig (1 April 1766, Leutesdorf – 29 August 1831, Danzig) was a German architect, painter and art teacher.
+Johann Adam Breysig (1 April 1766 – 29 August 1831) was a German architect, painter and art teacher.

 Life and work

+He was born in Leutesdorf.
 His father was a wine grower.
-He was initially trained by the theatre painter, Peter Beckenkamp (fl.1780-1800), in Koblenz, then travelled with a theatrical troupe, designing their stage sets.
+He was initially trained by the theatre painter, Peter Beckenkamp (fl.1780–1800), in Koblenz, then travelled with a theatrical troupe, designing their stage sets.
 In 1791, he settled down as a master builder and theater painter in Bernburg then, in 1796, became the Building Commissioner for the princes of Anhalt-Bernburg in Ballenstedt.
 Three years later, King Frederick William III of Prussia appointed him as one of the first Professors at the recently established Kunstgewerbe- und Handwerkerschule Magdeburg.

-After 1804, he helped establish the Provincial Art Academy in Danzig; serving as its Director from 1809 until his death.
-His notable students included his nephew, Johann Baptista Breysig (1786-1856), August Lobegott Randt (1794-1859), Michael Carl Gregorovius and Johann Karl Schultz.
+After 1804, he helped establish the Provincial Art Academy in Danzig; serving as its Director from 1809 until his death in 1831 in Danzig.
+His notable students included his nephew, Johann Baptista Breysig (1786–1856), August Lobegott Randt (1794–1859), Michael Carl Gregorovius and Johann Karl Schultz.
 In addition to teaching, he arranged exhibitions and organized the art collection belonging to the wealthy merchant, Jacob Kabrun.
 He also did some restorative and conservational work.